Alfred O. Deshong: Deshong Memorial Art Gallery

 Deshong's last art purchase was a pair of large Foo dogs cast in bronze.
 The statues were placed flanking the doors of the Deshong mansion.

 At one time it was the only public art gallery on the East Coast.
-From 1961 to 1978 the building was operated as a library, but over the years the museum fell into disrepair.
+From 1961 to 1978 the building was operated as a library, but over the years, it fell into disrepair.

-Art theft

-In July 1977 the museum was looted and several pieces of art were stolen.
-The heist was carried out by 15 year old Laurence McCall from Chester, Pennsylvania who would skip school and frequent the museum.
-The museum had limited security and McCall was able to steal paintings valued at the time at $450,000 by simply taking them off the wall and sliding them out of the museum's windows.
-Many of the stolen items were sold through Sotheby's and other art auction houses in New York City.
-McCall was eventually caught when he was 19.
-The authorities were not able to prove that he stole the artwork, but he was convicted for failure to pay taxes, sentenced to fifteen years in prison and served three.
+Between 1976 and 1979, teenager Laurence McCall from Chester, Pennsylvania, stole paintings from the art gallery.
+The museum had limited security and McCall was able to steal paintings valued at the time at $300,000, by simply taking them off the wall and sliding them out of the museum's windows.
+Many of the stolen items were sold through Sotheby's in New York City.
+McCall was eventually caught, sentenced to fifteen years in prison, and served three.
 A majority of the artwork was recovered.

 In 1979, Widener University leased the building and restored the museum.
-In July 1984 the remaining trustees that managed the art museum dissolved the trust.
-The Asian and impressionistic art collection and $500,000 of the trust were given to Widener University where the collection is currently displayed.
+In July 1984, the remaining trustees who managed the art museum dissolved the trust.
+The Asian and impressionistic art collection and $500,000 of the trust were given to Widener University, where the collection is currently displayed.

 Personal life

-Deshong was known as a lavish host, entertaining artists, musicians and political figures at the Deshong mansion.
+Deshong was known as a lavish host and entertained artists, musicians and political figures at the Deshong mansion.
 He never married and became reclusive toward the end of his life.

-Deshong is interred at Chester Rural Cemetery.
+He died on April 19, 1913, and was interred at Chester Rural Cemetery.
 His grave is marked by the bronze sculpture, "Sorrow" by Samuel Murray.
+It was commissioned by Deshong and installed the year before his death.